eferri65/Getting-and-Cleaning-Data/Codebook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

-The complete list of 561 variables of each feature vector is in 'features.txt'
+The complete list of 561 variables of each feature vector is in 'features.txt'.

+I observed there are duplicate column names although the values are different.
+I am not including the analysis because the assignment is asking to focus on other columns.